 If a student contests certain information contained in a specific record he or she may seek to have the particular record amended.
 To do so, the student must request the amendment in writing, to the office that maintains the particular record.
 The request does not guarantee that the amendment will be granted.

-- The written request must state the specific data the student is requesting to amend and the reason fo
+- The written request must state the specific data the student is requesting to amend and the reason for the request.

-- The department or University official that received the request may or may not agree to amend the selected information.
+- The department or university official that received the request may or may not agree to amend the selected information.
 If the request is denied, the student may follow the procedures developed for that particular department in order to continue to seek amendment of the record.
-If the request is still denied, the student may request an appeal through the Vice President of Student Affairs.
+If the request is still denied, the student may request an appeal through the Vice President for Enrollment Management and Student Affairs.